Family Platycnemididae

 Abdomen length 33-34mm

 The inferior anal appendages are longer than the superior.
 Older males tend to darken on the lateral thorax to a dark purplish-blue.
-Usually, a good number are present when found, which is usually a very small running stream with some seepage with lots of side vegetation.
-There are four known locations, Pokhara, mill stream on Daman Hwy, Tansen, and several roadside areas above Hetauda, at elevations between 900m and 1500m on perennial streams and seepages.
+Usually, a good number are present when found, which is usually a very small running stream with some seepage, with lots of side vegetation.
+There are four known locations: Pokhara, the mill stream on Daman Hwy, Tansen, and several roadside areas above Hetauda, at elevations between 900m and 1500m on perennial streams and seepages.
 It was mating in July with plenty of males and females present.
 One male was found in May with very light colors.

 Male